-Evidence of student achievement, student learning outcomes, plays an increasingly important role in discussions of higher education accountability, quality and effectiveness.
+Evidence of student achievement, student learning outcomes, plays an important role in discussions of higher education accountability, quality and effectiveness.
 At the same time, developing and using capacity to address student learning outcomes is a complex and significant challenge for colleges and universities, whether pursued at the level of an institution, a program or a major.
-This award acknowledges outstanding practices in developing and applying evidence of student learning outcomes as part of the ongoing accountability evaluation and improvement of college and university programs of study.
-Up to four awards will be made each year.
-Awards will be presented at the CHEA Annual Conference.
+This award acknowledges outstanding practices in developing and applying evidence of student learning outcomes as part of the ongoing accountability, evaluation and improvement of college and university programs of study.
+Up to four awards will bemade each year.
+Awards are presented at the CHEA Annual Conference.

 Applications will be accepted only from current CHEA institutional members.
 For members who are prior award winners and wish to submit a proposal for another award, the second proposal will be considered only if it is for a different program or major from the initial award or, if an initial institutional award, is a proposal for a program or major.

 Categories of Award

 The application may be institution-wide, focused on a specific program or focused on a major.
 Each application should contain a designation of the category for which it has been prepared: institution, program or major.
 Applications will be judged within the specific award category designated.